Svenito/versup/README.md

 called as-is and receive the new version number as the only argument.
 They can be anything, shell scripts, python scripts, etc, but they must be executable in a regular shell, as they will be invoked as such.

+Full Read The Docs can be found at [https://versup.readthedocs.io](https://versup.readthedocs.io)